 ABOUT

-Pronounced "forward", FRWD is the a freshman leadership organization (FLO) specifically for Mays Business students at Texas A&M University.
+Standing for Freshmen Reflecting While Developing, FRWD is a freshman leadership organization (FLO) specifically for Mays Business students at Texas A&M University.

-FRWD provides incoming freshmen with a stepping stone into A&M and Mays Business School.
-We know the transition from high school to college is a big one.
-Our goal is to create a family of business majors to give freshman confidence to tackle their first year at Texas A&M University!
+FRWD offers incoming freshmen a valuable gateway into Texas A&M and the Mays Business School.
+We understand that transitioning from high school to college can be challenging, and our mission is to build a family of business majors that empowers freshmen to confidently to tackle their first year at Texas A&M University!
 With our sophomore mentors and junior executive team, we have an abundance of knowledge and experience to pass down to incoming freshmen!

 PILLARS